 The groups explode against the limitation of the correfocs: "It is an attack on culture"

-PalmaOutrage and bewilderment among the demon groups of Palma after the City Council has limited the number of annual correfocs to 11 in the neighborhoods of the entire city.
-The measure, recently approved, represents a radical change compared to the previous situation, in which there was no limit and activities were managed according to the demand and organizational capacity of the neighborhoods and the groups.
+PalmIndignation and bewilderment among the devil groups of Palma after the City Council has limited to 11 the number of annual correfocs in the neighborhoods of the entire City.
+The measure, recently approved, represents a radical change from the previous situation, in which there was no limit and activities were managed according to the demand and organizational capacity of the neighborhoods and the groups.

-Capellà considers that the measure implies "a direct limitation of culture" and warns that, in practice, the limit leaves many groups with only one annual performance.
+Capellá considers that the measure implies "a direct limitation of culture" and warns that, in practice, the limit leaves many groups with only one annual performance.

 More bureaucracy